 - 1. The board will develop Results policies instructing the superintendent to achieve defined results for the students served by the organization. - 2.
 The board will develop Operational Expectations policies which express the board's values about operational conditions and actions.
 Certain of these values will be expressed positively to assure that the stated actions occur and that the identified conditions exist and will be stated as directives.
 Certain other values represent actions and conditions that are to be avoided and will be stated prohibitively. - 3.
-As long as the superintendent uses any reasonable interpretation of the board's Results and Operational Expectations policies, the superintendent is authorized to establish any additional district policies or regulations, make any decisions, establish any practices and develop any activities the superintendent deems appropriate to achieve the board's Results policies.
-The superintendent is not expected to seek board approval or authority for any such decision falling within the superintendent's area of delegated authority.
-The board or a standing committee of the board will be informed of the changes. - 4.
+The board must approve, at a public meeting, systemic changes or revisions to district policy, excluding that which is required by the State Department of Education, the U.S. Department of Education, state/federal law or regulations.
+The superintendent is not expected to seek board approval or authority for any such decision falling within the superintendent's area of delegated authority or for day to day operation. - 4.
 The board may change its Results and Operational Expectations policies and in so doing shift the boundary between board and superintendent areas of responsibility.
-The board will respect and support any reasonable interpretation of its policies by the superintendent.
+The board will respect and support any reasonable interpretation of its policies by the superintendent. - 5.
+The board must shall approve any systemic changes to curriculum. - 6.
+The board will be informed of any committees that are being set up by the district whose purpose is to review/discuss issues or topics which may require substantial financial commitments, as determined in the sole discretion of the board, that are recurring in nature and/or may systemically impact curriculum, instruction, and/or operations.